WellFiredDevelopment/dotCommandDocumentation/sphinx/source/about/introduction.rst

 - The :ref:`sec-general` section contains this introduction as well as general information on the tool It also contains the :ref:`doc_faq`.
 - The :ref:`sec-learn` section is the the main entry point of this documentation, as it contains all the necessary information on using the tool.
-It starts with the :ref:`Step by step<toc-learn-step_by_step>` tutorial which should be the entry point for all new users.
 - Finally, the :ref:`sec-class-ref` is the documentation of the .Command API.
 It is generated automatically from a files in the main repository, and the generated files of the documentation are therefore not meant to be modified.